Dinner: Fri March 10 Summit: Sat March 11 Cintas Center, XU

 Vice Mayor David Mann Announcing the Annual Neighborhood Summit Community Awards

 City Manager Harry Black Announcing this year’s Engage Cincy! winners

 New this year: Building Equity Workshops.

 Join other community members in a series of engaging and active sessions that explore building equity in our communities as it relates to health, safety, transportation, housing, economy, infrastructure and education.

-Invest in Neighborhoods’ 15th annual Summit would not be possible without the hard work of our Summit partners: the City of Cincinnati, the Community Building Institute, LISC and the CDC Association and the generosity of our funders: Seasongood, PNC, CDF, First National, the Haile Foundation and the City of Cincinnati
+Invest in Neighborhoods’ 15th annual Summit would not be possible without the hard work of our Summit partners: the City of Cincinnati, the Community Building Institute, LISC and the CDC Association and the generosity of our funders: Seasongood, PNC, CDF, First Financial, the Haile Foundation and the City of Cincinnati

 The Neighborhood Summit is THE annual event which brings together hundreds of community leaders and volunteers, city officials and non-profits in a day long series of seminars and workshops aimed at helping citizens work effectively together to improve the quality of life in their neighborhoods.
 Last year’s event was attended by over 600 people.